OriginCodeAcademy/Cohort11/Projects/Week-01/03-AstroWeightCalculator/README.md

 Open up a terminal (iTerm on OSX, Command Prompt on Windows), and type `npm install -g oca-cli` followed by the return key.

 Next, type `oca-cli -V` (that's a capital V). `-V` is a common flag used by most CLI tools to print out the current version.
 If you see a version number in the format `X.X.X`, you're good to continue!
-If you don't see a version number, ask a peer to help you fix the problem.
+If you don't see a version number, ask your neighbor or your instructor for help.

 ### Create the project